markdomansky/WebJEA/readme.md

 WebJEA allows you to dynamically build web forms for any PowerShell script.
 WebJEA automatically parses the script at page load for description, parameters and validation, then dynamically builds a form to take input and display formatted output.
 You define access groups via AD and the scripts run within the AppPool user context.

+_WebJEA does not require JEA endpoints but can work with them.
+With WebJEA, any PS script you write can be exposed to a controlled set of users via a web interface._

 ## Goals

 The main goals for WebJEA: